OfficeDev/TrainingContent/OfficeAddin/04 Building Add-ins for Microsoft Outlook/Demos/README.md

 We'd love to get your feedback about this sample.
 You can send your feedback to us in the *Issues* section of this repository.

-Questions about Microsoft Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-js+API).
+Questions about Microsoft Microsoft 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-js+API).
 If your question is about the Office JavaScript APIs, make sure it's tagged with [office-js].

 ## Additional resources